UMAprotocol/docs/docs/build-walkthrough/build-process.md

 sidebar_label: Development Guide
 ---

-The UMA development guide aims to assist developers during the build process through tutorials, technical explanations, and frequently used resources.
+Welcome to the UMA Development guide.
+This page provides links for product build tutorials, technical explanations and frequently used resources.

 ### Product Deployment Tutorials